arturmatlega/instalguru-blog-en/_posts/2020-12-02-a-modern-curbless-shower-design-is-it-worth-the-effort.md

 {:.list.list-positive}

-* it takes much less space, so the design possibilities for the interior increase, by using every corner and niche in the bathroom - it's impossible with classic shower stalls,
+* it takes much less space, so there are more design possibilities for the interior, as every corner and niche in the bathroom is used; it's impossible with classic shower stalls,
 * it looks great - so it's a perfect choice for those who value modern solutions and unusual aesthetics; it limits the risk of a dangerous situation, as there is no curb which might cause an accident,
 * it is relatively easy to install - if you have certain basic skills, you could try to install a curbless shower without a specialist.

 ## A functional curbless shower - choose the right accessories

-A good-looking curbless shower is not only a matter of getting rid of the base or choosing a stall made of the right material.
+A good-looking curbless shower is not just a matter of getting rid of the base or choosing a stall made of the right material.
 Additional accessories, which catch more attention than in a standard shower, are also highly important.

 A high-quality shower panel is the absolute essential in this case.
-You might choose a classic shower set - it is universal and should work in every case.
-There is also another, quite interesting option - a modern panel with a thermostat, of a solid construction and unusual appearance.
-The frist option is obviously much cheaper.
+You might choose a classic shower set - it is universal and always works well.
+There is also another, quite an interesting option - a modern panel with a thermostat, of a solid construction and unusual appearance.
+The first option is obviously much cheaper.
 You have to pay more for better, technologically advanced panels.

 You don't want to pay too much for the shower accessories?
 Choose an ordinary rainshower shower head.
 It looks very elegant and is quite cheap.

 A curbless shower looks fashionable, matches almost every bathroom design and most importantly - it is highly practical.
-The last feature is the main reason why a curbless shower appears in an increasing number of houses and apartments.
+It is the main reason why a curbless shower appears in many houses and apartments.